 Hop Nation Brewing Co.

 Hop Nation takes its name from the fact that its brewers enjoy experimenting with hop-forward flavours.
 Some beers are barrel-aged too since owners Sam and Duncan are former winemakers and so felt it necessary to experiment with bringing together the production methods.

 A visit to the taproom in Footscray will reward you with some 15 beers on tap – including the incredibly popular Jedi Juice – including some limited releases that you won’t find anywhere else.
 You can also sample the fermentation beers and wines.

 Urban Alley Brewery

-Urban Alley Brewery was founded in 2015 and in its first year alone racked up a number of awards.
-Today, the range of beers brewed at the Docklands site is extensive, with many of the classics taken care of, think lager, dark ale and both Australian and American pale ales.
-Throw in some interesting choices such as an oatmeal stout a mid-strength tropical ale, and you’ll certainly be spoilt for choice with beers to try.
+Urban Alley was founded in 2015 and in its first year alone racked up a number of awards.
+Today, the range of beers brewed at the Docklands site is extensive, with many of the classics taken care of.
+Think lager, dark ale and both Australian and American pale ales.
+Throw in some interesting choices such as an oatmeal stout a mid-strength tropical ale, and you’ll certainly be spoilt for choice.

 Henry St Brewhouse

 This microbrewery may not have as big of a name as some of the others on this list, but it holds its own by brewing a five-strong range of core beers, which you’re able to sample (along with up to five other experimentation beers) with a visit to the small but sweet brewery bar.